obsessedquant/GeoLocation-Vs-Covid-Analysis-and-Visualization/sam/README.md

 Steps include:

+* Pull data from Fed sits and plot

+Completed tasks:

 * Pull data for one ticker and plot
 * Pull data for multiple tickers and plot
 * Pass dataset to Sergey for COVID comparisons
-* Pull data from Fed sits and plot

 ![View](Images/flow_chart1.png)